osm-merge/osm-merge/docs/extending.md

 		- snowshoe: snowshoe

-In this example, the **access** keyword is not in the external dataset, it's generated internall.
+In this example, the **access** keyword is not in the external dataset, it's generated internally.
 In the National Park Service trail data there is the *TRLUSE* keyword, which we set to *access*.
-Later when the conversion script sees the converteed value to *access*, it then uses that list for the final value.
+Later when the conversion script sees the converted value to *access*, it then uses that list for the final value.
+This handles most data conversion needs.

-	- TRLUSE: access

 ### Abbreviations